All Products

 Note

-If the instance is deployed across two zones, the instance provides endpoints for both the primary zone and the secondary zone (both endpoints support read and write operations).
-You need to distinguish between the primary zone endpoint and the secondary zone endpoint, and direct requests for the secondary zone to the secondary zone endpoint to achieve proximity-based access and load balancing.
+If the instance spans two zones, it provides separate endpoints for the primary zone and the secondary zone (both support read and write operations).
+Direct requests for the secondary zone to the secondary zone endpoint to achieve proximity-based access and load balancing.